phortuin/twimg/readme.md

 - That’s about it

 ## Todo
+- [ ] Dropbox oAuth login instead of access token
+- [ ] Saving image api endpoint should check for Accept header to return JSON or HTML
+- [ ] Write proper unit tests for Dropbox instance
+- [ ] Let error handling middleware handle Dropbox errors as well as Twitter
+- [ ] Redis instance shouldn’t export initClient
 - [ ] Refactor redis-instance to session manager
 - [ ] Refactor cookie script and let session be an actual session cookie
-- [ ] Dropbox oAuth login instead of access token
 - [ ] Update cookie expiry after succesful authentication
 - [ ] Lazy loading of images
 - [ ] Use smaller image assets for display, larger when saving